 8. You Will Get Tired

-Not only are you traveling a lot, there’s also a ton of sightseeing and partying, of course.
+Not only are you travelling a lot, there’s also a ton of sightseeing and late nights, of course.
 Be prepared, it will catch up with you!
 So make time to rest and reset, without it affecting your schedule.

 9. Document Your Journey